7 REMINDERS that keep me on the path to peace and freedom

 You find what you’re looking for.

 This is such Pollyanna thinking, (If you don’t know that movie reference, you better figure it out!) but it’s so true.
 The more I look for the good in the world, the more I find it.
 I know it seems so obvious when stated as such.
 I can still find myself complaining about the town I live in, the state of such and such, parents these days, or any number of things people complain about.
 You know what happens when I complain about the town I live in?
 I continue to find more and more wrong with it.
-If I want to complain about bad parents or problems with healthcare or politics or the issue of the moment, etc., I can find plenty to complain about.
 BUT if I want to find good parents and good things happening in the world, there’s plenty of that going around too.
-There are no doubt times for action, when you feel called to change something that you see is wrong, but even positive action is hard to do from a place of complaint.
 A funny thing happens when you start looking for the things you want to see, you find them.
 Maybe not right next door, but at least down the street.
 Eventually, you see far more of the “good”, and far less of the “bad”.
-Think about it this way, if I was allergic to dogs, would I do myself any good hanging around the animal shelter and calling all their names?
-It doesn’t really make sense in the other areas of life either.
 I call out the good.
 I look for the good.
 Eventually, the good comes looking for me too.

 I choose to live in trust.

 So much that happens around us is out of our control.
 We only control our own actions, words, and deeds.
 The way others interpret, react to, and share what we say and do isn’t in our hands at all.
 In fact, it’s really none of our business.
-I can often be guarded with myself, keeping my interactions on a very surface level.
-These days, I’m searching for something much more REAL.
-Real isn’t always about lightening the mood with a funny joke or giving people the answer I think they want to hear.
-It’s much more open and honest than that.
-Sometimes being real is funny or joyful, and sometimes it can be sad or serious.
-Either way, it’s so much more meaningful than keeping everything on the surface.
 Because I’m searching for true connection these days, I have to remind myself to live in trust.
-After all, I can only control my own actions, words, and deeds.
-I cannot control what others do with them.
 When I live in trust, I do and say the things my soul is calling me to do.
 I can do them without worrying about what people think of them or me or what they might tell other people about me or what I’ve said or done.
 I can act from a place of authenticity with far less fear, anxiety, and regret, and I don’t waste nearly as much time worrying about how others are acting or treating me.
 I allow myself to trust that they are doing the best they can as well.
 This creates lasting connections and lessons that allow me to continue my path of learning and growth, to lead a life of fulfillment and freedom.

 Nobody needs a martyr.

 I find joy in serving others.
 I’ve often felt called to do what I can to better the lives of others, and I know my life is also better for it.
 Sometimes, as a wife, mother, and community member, I feel OBLIGATED to serve.
 That’s ok, but not when I’m a martyr about it.
 Truly, nobody needs a martyr.
-If I clean up the kitchen every night when I’m tired and would rather go to bed, then make my family feel guilty about it, I do no one any good.
-If I didn’t want to do it, I shouldn’t have done it.
-I could have asked for help or waited until the next morning.
 If I volunteer to coach my kid’s t-ball team, but then walk around with my shoulders slumped and complain about how busy I am to the other parents, I’ve done no one any good.
 I could have said no. I could have asked another parent/s for help, or I could have chosen not to complain.
-If I’m serving because I wan’t recognition, sympathy, or accolades of others, I’m best not serving at all.
-I’m learning to say no more often.
-I’m learning to ask for help more often, and I’m learning to not guilt or make others feel bad if I’ve taken on too much or done something I really didn’t want to do in the first place.
-Nobody needs a martyr, and hopefully reminding myself of that is helping me be one a lot less.
+If I’m serving because I want the recognition, sympathy, or accolades of others, I’m best not serving at all.
+Nobody needs a martyr, and hopefully reminding myself of that is helping me be one a lot less often.
 I would much rather be the “trickster”, as Elizabeth Gilbert puts it.

 …the path that does not worship suffering and torment, and does not…say that life is nothing but a grim march of pain…this is the path of the trickster, not the martyr.
 The trickster (represented forever in world mythology as the fox, the crow, the coyote, the monkey) sees through our delusions of seriousness and exposes the play underneath all our drama.
 The trickster says, ‘You are welcome to die for your cause if you really want to, but I’m not here to spend my life suffering.’ “- Elizabeth Gilbert